 2. Processing – This involves running countless algorithms, calculating, cleansing, updating, and transforming the existing as well as new data.
 This requires special softwares because traditional data management would delay everything and that would be easily noticeable.

 3. Accessing – ANY kind of data, whether complex or not, ought to be accessed easily.
 If it is not done in the right and hassle-free manner, there is no point of even storing it!
 Why?
 Because you won’t be able to retrieve it as per your own terms and it might seem being lost.
-Hadoop makes this task easy.
+Apache Hadoop makes this task easy.

 Hadoop’s Community Package consists of the following: